 Universal access cannot be achieved without addressing the sustainability of WASH services.
 This requires taking a comprehensive, long-term view of service delivery and changing local systems.
 While the sector recognizes this shift in programming is necessary, there has been limited exploration of what approaches work, what benefit they bring to sustainability, and how they can be applied effectively.

-The Sustainable WASH Systems (SWS) Learning Partnership tests new ideas, approaches, and tools to overcome barriers for improving WASH service sustainability.
-The partnership seeks to:
+The Sustainable WASH Systems (SWS) Learning Partnership (FY17-FY21) tested new ideas, approaches, and tools to overcome barriers for improving WASH service sustainability.
+The partnership:

 Two highlighted research programs

 Learning and findings from SWS will provide evidence on best practices for achieving sustained services, which will be shared with, and up-taken by local stakeholders, USAID, the donor community, and the broader sector.
 The project closed in September 2021, and findings are linked below.

 - United States Agency for International Development (USAID) (AID-OAA-A-16-00075)

 Please see the USAID Global Waters page for additional information and current findings.

 Pugel, K.; Javernick-Will, A.; Peabody, S.; Nyaga, C.; Mussa, M.; Mekonta, L.; Dimtse, D.; Watsisi, M.; Buhungiro, E.; Mulatu, T.; Annis, J.; Jordan, E.; Sandifer, E.; Linden, K. Pathways for Collaboratively Strengthening Water and Sanitation Systems.
 Science of The Total Environment 2021, 802, 149854. https://doi.org/10.1016/j.scitotenv.2021.149854.